 - Propane (lanterns specifically) – have to carry extra propane tanks

 A knife is certainly more versatile than a hatchet, but a hatchet is much better for one particular purpose: chopping wood.
-It also doubles as an effective hammer when you need it, so the next piece of gear on this list is a reliable hatchet.
+It also doubles as an effective hammer when you need it, so the next gear on this list is a reliable hatchet.
 Small enough to fit on the side of a pack or wear on your belt, a hatchet can clear out brush, chop small pieces of wood for fires or shelters, or be used as a decent weapon in self-defense.

 - Medical Tape